Frederick II, Holy Roman Emperor: Significance and legacy

 For the famous 19th-century English historian Edward Augustus Freeman, in sheer genius and ability, Frederick II was "surely the greatest prince who ever wore a crown", superior to Alexander, Constantine or Charlemagne, who failed to grasp nothing in the "compass of the political or intellectual world of his age".
 Freeman even considered Frederick to have been the last true Emperor of the West.
 Lionel Allshorn wrote in his 1912 biography of the emperor that Frederick surpassed all of his contemporaries and introduced the only enlightened concept of the art of government in the Middle Ages.
-For Allshorn, Frederick II was the "redoubtable champion of the temporal cause" and human freedom itself, who, unlike Emperor Henry IV, Frederick Barbarossa, or any other European monarch until him, never humiliated himself before the papacy and steadfastly maintained his independence.
+For Allshorn, Frederick II was the "redoubtable champion of the temporal cause" and human freedom itself, who, unlike Emperor Henry IV, Frederick Barbarossa, or any other previous European monarch, never humiliated himself before the papacy and steadfastly maintained his independence.
 Dr. M. Schipa, in the Cambridge Medieval History, considered Frederick II the greatest singular human force of the entire European Middle Ages; a "creative spirit" who had "no equal" in the centuries between Charlemagne and Napoleon, forging in Sicily and Italy "the state as a work of art" and laying the "fertile seeds of a new era."
-The noted Austrian cultural historian Egon Friedell saw Frederick as the greatest of the ‘four great rulers' in history, embodying the far-seeing statecraft of Julius Caesar, the intellectuality of Frederick the Great, and the enterprise and "artist's gaminerie" of Alexander the Great.
+The noted Austrian cultural historian Egon Friedell saw Frederick as the greatest of the 'four great rulers' in history, embodying the far-seeing statecraft of Julius Caesar, the intellectuality of Frederick the Great, and the enterprise and "artist's gaminerie" of Alexander the Great.
 For Friedell, Frederick's "free mind" and "universal comprehension" of everything human stemmed from the conviction that no one was right.
 W. Köhler wrote that Frederick's "marked individuality" made him the "ablest and most mature mind" of the Hohenstaufen who towered above his contemporaries.
 For Frederick, knowledge was power, and because of his knowledge, he wielded despotic power.
 Though the "sinister facts" of his despotism should not be ignored, the greatness of his mind and his energetic will compel admiration.